Select Page

 Pay rates and workplace conditions are set by various awards and legislation, and in some instances by enterprise agreements.

-Employers are required to withhold tax from employee wages, pay superannuation and pay Work Cover levy for certain employees.
 Failure to do so can have serious implications for the employer.

 If you are working in Australia, you must have a valid visa with work rights included.
 Employers do have the right to check their employees’ rights to work in Australia.
+They may ask to see your passport or other identification or ask you to sign a VEVO authorisation form to verify the information.

 Exceptions

-There are exceptions to this rule.
+There are limited exceptions to the above rules.

 Contact Us